lemon857/GameTest/README.md

 - Game object and component system
 - includes miniaudio lib for sound playing

 And I know it have just terrible realization
+Additional releases, such as 0.0.7.1, may have critical bugs